green-code-initiative/ecoCode/README.md

 🚀 Getting Started
 ------------------

-You can quickly have a look of ecoCode plugins with docker.
+You can quickly have a look of creedengo plugins with docker.
 Plase have a look at "Getting started" section of each plugin :

 - [Java plugin](https://github.com/green-code-initiative/creedengo-java?tab=readme-ov-file#-getting-started)
 - [PHP plugin](https://github.com/green-code-initiative/creedengo-php?tab=readme-ov-file#-getting-started)